OpenCHAMI/aria2-initrd/README.md

 - **Lightweight Design:** Aimed at minimal environments, keeping the initrd as small as possible.
 - **Highly Configurable:** Supports passing custom download URLs and options through kernel parameters.
 - **Parallelism:** Leverages aria2's ability to perform concurrent downloads for faster bootstrapping.
+- **TPM Attestation Support:** Verifies the integrity of the boot process using TPM-based attestation.

 ## Use Cases

 - **HPC Cluster Bootstrapping:** Fetching configuration files or images for stateless node setups.
 - **Diskless Systems:** Loading operating system components or tools directly into memory.
 - **Custom Deployment Workflows:** Downloading initialization resources for custom boot environments.
+- **Secure Boot Environments:** Ensuring integrity with TPM attestation.

 ## Getting Started

 ### Prerequisites

 - Docker installed on your system.
+- For TPM attestation please ensure that TPM Attestation server is running.
+Look at [TPM-Attestation-Server](https://github.com/OpenCHAMI/aria2-initrd/attestation-server)

 ### Using the Pre-Built Container to Build the Initrd